benedekh/bigdata-projects/README.md

 # bigdata-projects#datasets
 These are the datasests I used for the various student projects in Big Data field, during my studies at Budapest University of Technology and Economics (BME).

+**This repository uses large files.
+Please consider integrating [Git LFS](https://git-lfs.github.com/) into your Git workflow as well!**

 # Projects
 ## Flight data analysis